ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 ~~~~~~~~~~~~~~~~~

 - For community.general 2.0.0, the Hetzner Robot modules will be moved to the `community.hrobot <https://galaxy.ansible.com/community/hrobot>`_ collection.
-  A redirection will be inserted so that users using ansible-core 2.10 or newer do not have to change anything.
+  A redirection will be inserted so that users using ansible-base 2.10 or newer do not have to change anything.

   If you use Ansible 2.9 and explicitly use Hetzner Robot modules from this collection, you will need to adjust your playbooks and roles to use FQCNs starting with ``community.hrobot.`` instead of ``community.general.hetzner_``,
   for example replace ``community.general.hetzner_firewall_info`` in a task by ``community.hrobot.firewall_info``.

-  If you use ansible-core and installed ``community.general`` manually and rely on the Hetzner Robot modules, you have to make sure to install the ``community.hrobot`` collection as well.
+  If you use ansible-base and installed ``community.general`` manually and rely on the Hetzner Robot modules, you have to make sure to install the ``community.hrobot`` collection as well.
   If you are using FQCNs, i.e. ``community.general.hetzner_failover_ip`` instead of ``hetzner_failover_ip``, it will continue working, but we still recommend to adjust the FQCNs as well.
 - For community.general 2.0.0, the ``docker`` modules and plugins will be moved to the `community.docker <https://galaxy.ansible.com/community/docker>`_ collection.
-  A redirection will be inserted so that users using ansible-core 2.10 or newer do not have to change anything.
+  A redirection will be inserted so that users using ansible-base 2.10 or newer do not have to change anything.

   If you use Ansible 2.9 and explicitly use ``docker`` content from this collection, you will need to adjust your playbooks and roles to use FQCNs starting with ``community.docker.`` instead of ``community.general.``,
   for example replace ``community.general.docker_container`` in a task by ``community.docker.docker_container``.

-  If you use ansible-core and installed ``community.general`` manually and rely on the ``docker`` content, you have to make sure to install the ``community.docker`` collection as well.
+  If you use ansible-base and installed ``community.general`` manually and rely on the ``docker`` content, you have to make sure to install the ``community.docker`` collection as well.
   If you are using FQCNs, i.e. ``community.general.docker_container`` instead of ``docker_container``, it will continue working, but we still recommend to adjust the FQCNs as well.
 - For community.general 2.0.0, the ``postgresql`` modules and plugins will be moved to the `community.postgresql <https://galaxy.ansible.com/community/postgresql>`_ collection.
-  A redirection will be inserted so that users using ansible-core 2.10 or newer do not have to change anything.
+  A redirection will be inserted so that users using ansible-base 2.10 or newer do not have to change anything.

   If you use Ansible 2.9 and explicitly use ``postgresql`` content from this collection, you will need to adjust your playbooks and roles to use FQCNs starting with ``community.postgresql.`` instead of ``community.general.``,
   for example replace ``community.general.postgresql_info`` in a task by ``community.postgresql.postgresql_info``.

-  If you use ansible-core and installed ``community.general`` manually and rely on the ``postgresql`` content, you have to make sure to install the ``community.postgresql`` collection as well.
+  If you use ansible-base and installed ``community.general`` manually and rely on the ``postgresql`` content, you have to make sure to install the ``community.postgresql`` collection as well.
   If you are using FQCNs, i.e. ``community.general.postgresql_info`` instead of ``postgresql_info``, it will continue working, but we still recommend to adjust the FQCNs as well.
 - The community.general collection no longer depends on the ansible.posix collection (https://github.com/ansible-collections/community.general/pull/1157).